wescrump-2/swdrob/docs/about.md

 - **Player Name**: Who made the roll.
 - **Roll Details**: Breakdown of each die, modifiers, and calculations.
 - **Result**: Total and description (success/failure, raises, etc.).
-- **Emojis** indicate special outcomes:
+- **Emojis** indicate which settings were in effect when dice were rolled:
   - ⭐ Success
   - ❌ Failure
   - 🌟 Raise (additional success level)
   - 💥 Ace (die exploded and added another)
   - 💀 Critical Failure
   - 🃏 Joker bonus applied
-  - 🎚 Roll adjusted after the fact
+  - 🎚 Roll adjusted post dice roll
   - 🔄 Reroll of previous roll
-  - 🩸 Wound/fatigue penalty applied
+  - 🩸 Wound penalty applied
+  - 🩹 Fatigue penalty applied
+  - 🌀 Wild Attack
+  - 👀 Distracted
+  - 💔 Vulnerable target
+  - 🥷🏻 Has The Drop on target
+  - 🔀 Multiple Action penalty
+  - 🤼 Has Gang Up bonus on target
+  - 🎯 Using a Called Shot
+  - 🧱 Target has Cover
+  - 🔭 Target is at Range
+  - 💡 Illumination penalty in effect

 The log persists across sessions and syncs across players in the Owlbear Rodeo room.